Central Kalimantan: Rivers

+Note: (a) Not to be confused with the Kapuas River in West Kalimantan province.

 Rivers are an important mode of transportation and a primary location for settlement.
 With relatively undeveloped infrastructure, the province's economy relies heavily on the rivers.

 Ecology

+Tree-cover loss year in Central Kalimantan, 2001-2024, from the Global Forest Change dataset.

-Based upon the research of the Indonesian Ministry of Environment and Forestry, Central Kalimantan has approximately 10 different ecological regions and is dominated by two main ecological regions.
-Those two are peat ecological region which covered 26% of the total area of Central Kalimantan and the fluvial plain ecoregion which covered 21% of the whole area of Central Kalimantan.
-Due to its high concentration of peat ecological region, Central Kalimantan is prone to drought and peat fires during the dry season and inundation during the rainy season within each episodes of the ENSO and the IOD.
-These situations worsen because of massive deforestation in the region and climate change.
+Based upon the research of the Indonesian Ministry of Environment and Forestry, Central Kalimantan comprises approximately ten different ecological regions.
+The two main ecological regions are the peat ecoregion which covers 26% of the total area of Central Kalimantan and the fluvial plain ecoregion which covers 21% of the whole area of Central Kalimantan.
+Due to its high concentration of the peat ecological region, Central Kalimantan is prone to drought and peat fires during the dry season and inundation during the rainy season within each episodes of the ENSO and the IOD.
+These situations have worsened because of massive deforestation in the region and climate change.

 Central Kalimantan is also home for many endemic floras and faunas like orangutans, proboscis monkeys, hornbill birds, rattan, Bornean iron wood, etc. This province currently has three national parks i.e. Sabangau National Park, Tanjung Puting National Park, and Bukit Baka Bukit Raya National Park which are home to the endemic floras and faunas of Kalimantan.